 Andrew Canessa

-Andrew Canessa is a professor of anthropology at the University of Essex (UK).
-He received his PhD in anthropology from the London School of Economics and Political Science in 1991 and has contributed to numerous journal articles.
-He is the author of Intimate Indigeneities: Race, Sex, and History in the Small Spaces of Andean Life and the editor of Género, complementariedades y exclusiones en Mesoamérica y los Andes and Natives Making Nation: Gender, Indigeneity and the State in the Andes.
+Andrew Canessa is a professor of anthropology at the University of Essex.
+He has worked with the Aymara-speaking people of Bolivia since 1989, focusing on issues of gender, indigeneity, racialization, sexuality, and political mobilization.
+Among his most important books are Intimate Indigeneities: Exploring Race, Sex, and History in the Small Places of Life and Natives Making Nation: Gender, Indigeneity and the Nation-State in the Andes.

 Natives Making Nation Natives Making Nation